 A healthy dose of stress teaches us how to cope; some apprehension keeps us safe.
 For example, looking both ways before crossing the street to ensure we are safe from ongoing cars is a good habit, but continuous or high-level anxiety can be debilitating.

-Related Reading: Know the Difference between Healthy vs. Chronic Stress
+Related Reading: Know the Difference Between Healthy vs. Chronic Stress

 Fortunately, there are natural remedies for anxiety, some within ourselves.